hashicorp/terraform-website/content/source/docs/enterprise/install/installer.html.md

 Once configuration has been saved, please proceed to restart the application.

-To automate this step, the equivalent setting [extra_no_proxy](./automating-the-installer.html#available-settings) can be used.
+You can use the equivalent setting, [extra_no_proxy](./automating-the-installer.html#available-settings), to automate this step.

 The Terraform CLI performs a TLS handshake with Terraform Enterprise during service discovery, and will need access to the Certificate Authority that Terraform Enterprise uses.